- Box Stall Drinker

 2. Milking cows were observed for the occurrence of feed-tossing behavior.
 About 10% of the cows engaged in this excessive sorting and throwing of feed.
 As a result of feed tossing over their backs and along their sides, feed wastage for these cows ranged up to 10 percent.
 When given the choice of eating from an elevated (28 cm - 11 inches) bunk versus one at ground level, the cows chose the lower level and feed tossing was not observed.
 The authors of this study concluded that feed sorting and throwing is an engineering problem.
 The solution is designing equipment which permits cattle to feed "in the natural, head-down, grazing-like position."

 -From a study by: Albright.
 J.L. and W.R.
 Stricklin, 1989.
 Recent developments in the provision for cattle welfare.
 In: C.J.C.
 Phillips (Ed.)
 New Techniques in Cattle Production. pp 149-161.
 Butterworths, London.

 -easy anchor notches

 Model No. Approx. Capacity Overall Diameter Hopper Diameter Eating Height Overall Height Shipping Weight Animals Mineral/Feed LMF10 40 head 150 lbs.
 41 Top 33" 11" 17.3" 60 lbs.
 (68.2 kg) (104.1 cm) (83.8 cm) (27.9 cm) (43.9 cm) (27.2 kg) 200 lbs.
 Bottom 35" (90.9 kg) (88.9 cm)

-Fill out a request form to receive Pride of the Farm pricing and purchasing information.
+Call us at 1-800-553-1791 or you may fill out a request form to receive Pride of the Farm pricing and purchasing information.